 As we’ve mentioned post-consumer waste clogs landfills, so the more of it that can be diverted, the better.
 Which is why recycled glass that is being re-purposed into flooring tiles is such a beautiful idea!
-On the whole, most tiling manufacturers are using recycled glass for small square mosaic tiles, perfect for bathroom and wet-room flooring applications.
+On the whole, most tiling manufacturers are using recycled glass for small square mosaic tiles, perfect as bathroom and wet-room flooring ideas and applications.

 Available in a huge range of colors, the advantage of small mosaic glass tiles is that there is a decent ratio of grout to tile, ensuring more friction and reducing the possibility of creating a slippery glass surface.
 Another plus is that mosaic tiles can either be laid in a single mono-color layer or – if you have a patient tiling installer – you can choose several different colors and set them in geometric patterns.